-Tammy Terry, a.k.a Tammy Dunn, is an IP litigator and registered patent attorney with the U.S. Patent and Trademark Office.
+Tammy Terry is an IP litigator and registered patent attorney with the U.S. Patent and Trademark Office.
 Ms. Terry’s practice includes IP litigation and dispute resolution representing companies on the cutting edge of technology in a variety of industries and disciplines.

 Ms. Terry also manages trademark prosecution with a focus on developing, customizing, and optimizing domestic and global branding strategies for clients in all industries, including established and emerging technologies, the fashion industry, and the arts.